publicissapient-france/kouign-amann-pi/README.md

 kouign-amann-pi
 ===============

-* Based on Raspbian Wheezy image 2013-12-20, available from [here](http://ftp.jaist.ac.jp/pub/raspberrypi/raspbian/images/raspbian-2013-12-24/)
+* Based on Raspbian Wheezy image 2014-01-07
 * New Raspberry install should follow:
     * Install image on SD card
     * First boot on ethernet